revou-fsse-1/w14-my-authorized-api-DandiRizkyy/README.md

 $ https://github.com/revou-fsse-1/w14-my-authorized-api-DandiRizkyy.git
 ```

-then run `yarn install` in your terminal to download all dependencies
+then run `pnpm install` in your terminal to download all dependencies

 ```bash
 $ pnpm install